 Continue reading “The Language of Visual Impairment”

-Here’s another instalment of edited entries from my old journal, bringing us to the end of 2004.
-At this point I was doing a work experience placement at my local council, having graduated from university earlier in the year.
-And I was continuing to enjoy my music and DVD purchases as usual.
+Here’s another instalment of entries from my journal, bringing us to the end of 2004.
+I’ve been doing a work experience placement at my local council, and I’ve continued to enjoy my music and DVD purchases as usual.

 Continue reading “Journal – November-December 2004”